BreezyPixels — KarmaCaptain Reddit marketing client

 Ninety days in

-Reddit became the brand's most efficient acquisition channel by contribution margin — 40% of monthly revenue at month 3, climbing to 48% by month 6.
-Reddit-attributed monthly revenue stabilized at $18.6K with a 78% blended margin.
-The original 14 placement threads continue to drive qualified traffic 7 months later, with several still ranking #1 on Google for category purchase queries.
-The brand hit profitability in month 4 and reinvested net new revenue into expanding Reddit presence.
+Reddit became the most efficient acquisition channel the brand had by profit: 25% of revenue by month 3, 34% by month 6.
+Revenue tied to Reddit (via UTM and branded search lift) settled around $18.6K a month at a 78% margin.
+The original 14 placement threads were still driving qualified traffic 7 months later, with several ranking #1 on Google for category purchase queries.
+Competitor brigades eventually stopped showing up.
+By month 4 the brand's comments were sticking with no defensive engagement needed.
+The brand hit profitability in month 4 and rolled the new revenue into scaling Reddit further.

 Want a teardown like this for your category?